Assistant professor of economics and business

 Presenter, Christian Business Faculty Conference: “The linkage of market failure regulation to biblically informed ethical principle,” October, 2015, Virginia Beach, VA.

 Research: conducting longitudinal research about long-term concept retention.
 The research project is intended to research the impact of long-term concept recall of an altered/improved teaching and learning technique.
 This research emanates from a natural experiment that occurs with Franklin College business students.
-There is one course taken typically by freshman, and another taken typically by juniors or seniors.
-Content presented in the freshman level class is necessary for successful completion of junior/senior level class.
+There is one course taken typically by first-year students, and another taken typically by juniors or seniors.
+Content presented in the first-year level class is necessary for successful completion of junior/senior level class.
 This researcher is generally the only instructor of both of these courses, so content delivery in both courses is controlled and measurable.
-Research is designed to assess the extent of key concept retention from freshman to senior year using a specific content delivery method.
+Research is designed to assess the extent of key concept retention from first-year to senior year using a specific content delivery method.

 “I always enjoy Dr. Scheer’s courses.
 He provides an atmosphere that is enjoyable for students while also taking things seriously.
 This course has allowed me to think critically of a business plan.
 I feel more prepared to start my own business than before taking this course.” – confidential classroom survey

 “Professor Scheer is very passionate about what he teaches and always gives great examples to go along with what he’s teaching, which I appreciate because it helps me understand concepts.”– confidential classroom survey

 My favorite book is The Worldly Philosophers: The Lives, Times and Ideas of the Great Economic Thinkers by Robert Heilbroner.